yijiangh/conmech/docs/under_the_hood/stiffness_checker_load.rst

 Self-weight gravity load
 ------------------------

+The main load case of construction sequencing is self-weight, i.e. the gravity force that acts *along the span of the frame element*, which is a distributed load.
+One common idea in Finite Element Analysis (FEM) is to "lump" these distributed load to its boundary.
+In our context, the boundary of our elements is two end points, so we calculate the equivalent point load acting at the element end points.

 .. image:: ../images/fixed_ends_uniform_loaded_beam.png

 We lump the uniformly distributed load caused by gravity to the two ends of the beam.